insentia/windows_ad/README.md

 - Manage Users/OU/Groups in your Active Directory

-This module permits you to install a Windows AD Domain controller on a Windows Server.
+This module permit you to install a Windows AD Domain controller on a Windows Server.

-Moreover, it allows you to create/Remove User in Active Directory, but also permits you to create/Remove Organisational Unit in Active Directory
+Moreover, it allows you to create/Remove User in Active Directory, but also permit you to create/Remove Organisational Unit in Active Directory

 This module have been tested on Windows Server 2012 r2, should work on Windows Server since 2008 R2.

 ##Last Fix/Update
-V 0.0.8:
+V 0.0.7 :
- - The users.xml file is now automatically created, no need anymore to create it in your manifest
+ - Added functionality so that the code can pull data from hiera
+ - Added chaining to enforce execution ordering
+ - Fixed some Powershell scripts that were causing errors
+ - Added some conditional flags to make installing AD and configuring the forest optional
- - You can specify an alternate path for the xml file
+ - Added conditional flag to make writing to the xml file optional
+ - Create/Remove a Group in Active Directory
+ - Create/Remove members inside a existing Group in Active Directory
+ - Add possibility to enter a password for user
+ - Put password in xml file instead of txt.
+Better for ulterior use
+ - Fix showing notice when no modification is made on a user

 ##Module Description